Patridge History, Family Crest & Coats of Arms

 - Audrina Cathleen Patridge (b.
 1985), American television personality, television presenter, actress, and model

-- Eugene C. Patridge, American Democrat politician, Candidate for New Hampshire State House of Representatives from Newfields, 1938
+- Eugene C. Patridge, American Democratic Party politician, Candidate for New Hampshire State House of Representatives from Newfields, 1938

 - Alfred H. Patridge, American politician, Mayor of Ann Arbor, Michigan, 1869-70